aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/02-project-initialization.md

 6. **Implementation Plan and Scaffolding**
    - Generate the first implementation plan that should involve creating the scaffolding for the project
-   - A README.md and README.json file for every directory should be included in scaffolding and updates as changes are made to the files in the folder
+   - A README.md file for every directory should be included in scaffolding with database metadata tracking as changes are made to the files in the folder
    - User approval if autoTaskCreation is false

 7. **Task Generation**